Where I’ve Been

 I teach in a university program in Graz, and visited twice to meet my students.
 I spent another afternoon and evening site-seeing in Vienna during the Christmas season.

 Annie and I honeymooned at Atlantis, on Paradise Island.
+We only left the resort to do a dolphin excursion.

 I had a client in Toronto, and visited there at least a dozen times during their project.
 I’ve spoken at or attended conferences in Vancouver (twice), Montreal, and Prince Edward Island.